 The Georgetown Carnival is located in — you guessed it — Georgetown.
 This south Seattle neighborhood isn’t necessarily the most popular neighborhood (people are more likely to be familiar with places like Queen Anne and Ballard), but it definitely has its own unique charm.
 The tight-knit community is full of art studios, galleries, bars, restaurants, cafes, boutiques, and shops.

-The Georgetown Merchants Association hosts the annual Georgetown Carnival in June every year.
+The Georgetown Merchants Association hosts the annual Georgetown Carnival the second Saturday in June every year.
 We asked one of the guys manning a booth how the carnival started.
 He said that about ten years ago a group of local artists shut down the local roads and displayed their art work in the streets for the public to enjoy.
 As time went on, the artists started to have children and the art show turned into a carnival.
 Now, it is a full blow festival packed with art, food, games, music, performances and so much more.
 As one woman told me, the Georgetown Carnival in Seattle is really just a way for the community to get together, have some fun, and enjoy each other’s company.

 The biggest attraction at the Georgetown Carnival is the Hazardfactory’s World Famous Power Tool Races.
 You read that right– people make moving contraptions out of power tools and race them against each other.
 It was awesome!
 There were bleachers for people to sit and enjoy the races as well as an announcer.
 It was just like a real sporting event (which Tim loved).
 People lined the race track to get a glimpse of the moving power tools.
 It’s so popular that Tim and I had a hard time getting a good view of the races.
 We walked around the entire race track in hopes of finding a good spot to check it out, but we never really found one.
 If the power tool races are something you want to see (which we suggest), then I’d advise getting to the carnival a little bit early to snag a good seat.